Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Introduction

-We characterize the FCS by measuring the probability distribution of the atom number $N_{\Omega}$ falling in a small voxel $V_{\Omega}$ (see Fig.~\ref{fig1}) and we determine the magnitudes $g^{(n)}(0)$ of correlation functions (up to $n=6$) based on the factorial moments of $N_{\Omega}$.
-We compare our findings to the many-body coherence properties expected for pure state descriptions of both the superfluid and the Mott phase.
-Although we find an almost exact agreement, we observe small deviations to the predictions for a pure condensate in the case of Bose superfluids.
-Since, to our knowledge, ab-initio calculations of the measured quantities with thousands of interacting atoms are beyond state-of-the-art numerics, we introduce a heuristic model that includes the contribution of the condensate depletion.
-Its predictions are in quantitative agreement with our observations, which leads us to conclude that the condensate component exhibits a full coherence, $g^{(n)}(0)=1$ at least up to $n=6$.
+We characterize the FCS by measuring the probability distribution of the atom number $N_{\Omega}$ falling in a small voxel $V_{\Omega}$ (see Fig.~\ref{fig1}(a)).
+As explained below, a crucial asset of our work is the ability to probe many-body coherence into volumes smaller than that occupied by one mode in momentum space, {\it i.e.} $V_{\Omega} \ll (2 \pi/L)^3$ with $L$ the in-trap size of the gas.
+This possibility is given by the large quantum efficiency of our detector($\eta=0.53(2)$) \cite{tenart2021}.
+Furthermore, we determine the magnitudes $g^{(n)}(0)$ of correlation functions (up to $n=6$) from the factorial moments of $N_{\Omega}$ \cite{mandel_wolf_1995}.
+As shown in Fig.~\ref{fig1}(b), $g^{(n)}(0)$ is found to vary by several orders of magnitude between the superfluid and the Mott insulator states.
+Interestingly, we observe small deviations to the predictions for a pure condensate in Bose superfluids (see Fig.~\ref{fig1}(c)), which is in contrast to a previous work \cite{hodgman2011}.
+Since ab-initio calculations of many-body correlations with thousands of interacting atoms are beyond state-of-the-art numerics, we interpret our findings from introducing a heuristic model that includes the contribution of the condensate depletion.
+Its hypotheses rely on an intuitive physical picture in the weakly-interacting regime but, surprisingly, its predictions are in quantitative agreement with our observations even in the strongly-interacting regime.
+Our observations lead us to conclude that the condensate component exhibits a full coherence, $g^{(n)}(0)=1$ (at least up to $n=6$), at arbitrary strength of interactions.